 There’s a wonderful review essay in Commonweal meditating on this mystery.
 Jonathan Malesic compares Aquinas’s work compulsion with the contemporary cult of productivity.
 Aquinas is, he argues, the patron saint of burnout….

 Malesic proposes burnout as the answer to the Aquinas conundrum, in contrast to the traditional view that Thomas had a vision and suddenly realized the pointlessness of it all.
 But I don’t see the two theories as mutually exclusive, and perhaps that’s because I’ve always loved the original explanation.

-“What’s the Point of Efficiency if You’re in a Rush to Finish Something Trivial?” by Oliver Burkeman in The Guardian, which engages my New Republic essay on procrastination, Sept.
+- “What’s the Point of Efficiency if You’re in a Rush to Finish Something Trivial?” by Oliver Burkeman in The Guardian, engages with my New Republic essay on procrastination, Sept.
 8, 2015.
+From the column:

-“Jesus Would Not Do Online Courses,” by Daniel Luzer in Washington Monthly, which responds to my Chronicle of Higher Education essay about online courses in Catholic higher ed, Oct.
+- “Jesus Would Not Do Online Courses,” by Daniel Luzer in Washington Monthly, responds to my Chronicle of Higher Education essay about online courses in Catholic higher ed, Oct.
 1, 2013.